ibm-cloud-docs/account/trustedprofile-create.md

       * By clicking **Add a condition**, you can define multiple conditions.
 Federated users must meet all the conditions to be included in the trusted profile.
 For more information about the fields that are used to create conditions, see [IAM condition properties](/docs/account?topic=account-iam-condition-properties).
       * Click **View identity provider (IdP) data** to search attribute names and values in your own personal data from your IdP.
 For more information, see [Using IdP data to build trusted profiles](/docs/account?topic=account-idp-integration#trusted-profiles-idp-data).

    1. Define the session duration for how long a user can apply the profile before they must reauthenticate.

+1. Or, select **Decide later**.
 1. Click **Continue**.
 1. (Optional) [Assign access to the trusted profile](/docs/account?topic=account-create-trusted-profile#tp-access).
 1. Or, click **Create** without assigning any access.